FireflyMigration/firefly-doc/40-Migration-project/20-Alpha-Testing/35-Open-issue -Quick guide/Index.md

 Please refer to: <br>
 http://doc.fireflymigration.com/using-firefly-profiler.html

+> In case the issue is related to perfomance, please include time in Magic and time in .NET

 <br><br>

 For the complete guide of how to report an issue, please refer to:
 http://doc.fireflymigration.com/using-issue-tracker.html